paltze/scenery/README.md

 ### Changing Scenes

 Changing scenes in Scenery is very simple.
 Scenery creates a global `setScene` function to change scenes.
-The function accepts scene key as first parameter and an optional argument which will to passed to the `load` callback of the new scene.
+The function accepts scene key as first parameter and an optional argument which will be passed to the `load` callback of the new scene.
 It is as simple as:

 ```lua
 setScene("menu", { score = 52 })